 School of Music Complex is the name of the building which houses Bill and Judy Watson Chamber Music Hall and the Yekovich Conference Room.

-Seasons are lowercased except when beginning a sentence, even when used in conjunction with semester or term.
+Seasons are lowercase except when beginning a sentence, even when used in conjunction with semester or term.

 I look forward to spring!